-What were some of the jobs you had before you started your physical therapy career?
+What are some of the jobs you've had before you started your PT career?

-What is your favorite part about being a PT?
+What is your favorite part of being a PT?

 What are some of the job's biggest challenges?

-How do you make certain that you are kept up-to-date on new research for PT practices?
+How do you make certain you are kept up to date on new research or PT practices?

-What were/are some of your favorite continuing education courses?
+What are some of your favorite courses you have taken?

-What is one interesting fact most of our readers/patients may not know about you?
+What is one interesting fact most of our readers/followers/patients may not know about you?